benjamin-chavez/audioarchive/TODOs/mvp-todos.md

     - Finish setting up product filter functionality
     - Fix numeric product filters
     - Set up Artist Search Filtering
-    - Update all Filters component(s) to make the filtering feel more controlled and less all over the place.
+    - Update all Filter ui component(s) to make the filtering feel more controlled and less all over the place.
 So like showing all filters at once and/or showing all active filters
     - resources:
       - [postgres-full-text-search-is-good-enough](https://rachbelaid.com/postgres-full-text-search-is-good-enough/)
       - [postgres-full-text-search-engine](https://xata.io/blog/postgres-full-text-search-engine)